-A white cat possesses a dominant white gene (referred to as the W gene) that completely masks any colors that might have been programmed into its genetics.
+A white cat carries a dominant white gene (referred to as the W gene) that completely masks any colors that might have been programmed into its genetics.

-2. White Maine Coons Are Not Albino
+3. White Maine Coons Are Not Albino

 An albino Maine Coon has a total absence of pigment in its skin, hair, and eyes.
 For a kitten to be albino, both its mother and father must carry the genetic marker for albinism.

 Albino Maine Coons have very pale blue eyes that almost appear pinkish.
 There is in fact no color in an albino cat’s eyes – the blue/pink effect is caused by the blood vessels within the eye showing through the colorless iris.